S-Vera/Data-AnalysisExercises/README.md

 # Data-AnalysisExercises
 Some Data analysis exercises.
-Provided are jupyter notebooks as html format.
-Currently no plans to shara data cvs',
+Provided are jupyter notebooks as odf format.
+Currently no plans to shara data cvs' nor the ipynb files.